MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 * **azureSubscription**: your Azure subscription.
 * **appName**: the name of your existing app service.
 * **package**: the file path to the package or a folder containing your app service contents.
 Wildcards are supported.
-* **customWebConfig**: generate web.config parameters for Python, Node.js, Go and Java apps.
+* **customWebConfig**: generate web.config parameters for Python, Node.js, Go, and Java apps.
 A standard `web.config` file will be generated and deployed to Azure App Service if the application does not have one.

 For information on Azure service connections, see the [following section](#endpoint).